DataKitchen/data-observability-installer/README.md

 ```shell
 python3 dk-installer.py obs install
 ```

-For *Windows* and *macOS running M-series (ARM) chip* only: The Docker driver is not allowed to expose the HTTP ports to the host machine, so the following command has to be run after the install to access the application.
+#### Bind HTTP ports to host machine

+This step is required to access the application when using Docker driver on Mac or Windows.
+It may also be useful for installations on remote machines to access the UI from a local browser.

 Leave this process running, and continue the next steps on another terminal window.

 ```shell
 python3 dk-installer.py obs expose